 3 Days of Coastal Adventure on a Budget in Jacksonville

 Jacksonville’s story starts more than 300 years ago, when it was a humble but productive port at the mouth of the New River.
-Through the years, this Eastern North Carolina city has been shaped by a growing military population that now includes nearly 50,000 Marines at Camp Lejeune.
+Through the years, this Eastern North Carolina city has been shaped by a growing military population that includes more than 42,000 service members.
 Patriotism is part of the fabric of Jacksonville, and its natural beauty and proximity to beaches make it an all-around welcoming place for families to visit.

 Day 1: Explore Sights, Sounds & Flavors